Lonely Are the Brave: Plot

 Burns heads for the mountains, with the goal of crossing the border into Mexico.
 The police mount an extensive search, with Sheriff Johnson and Deputy Sheriff Harry searching in a jeep.
-A military helicopter is brought in, when the Air Force ask to be allowed to give their pilots some search 'practice'.
+A military helicopter is brought in when the Air Force ask to be allowed to give their pilots some search 'practice'.
 The aircrew locate Burns and relay his location to the sheriff.
-Whiskey is repeatedly spooked by the helicopter, which continues to hover, so Burns shoots the tail rudder, causing the pilot to crash land.
-The pilots are OK but their general is angry at the cost to the military of the crashed helicopter and says so over the radio to the sheriff who cuts him off.
+Whiskey is repeatedly spooked by the helicopter, so Burns shoots the tail rotor, causing the pilot to crash land.

 Deputy Gutierrez is on foot chasing Burns.
-He sees the horse on a corner and raises his gun, telling Burns to show himself, but Burns is behind him, and knocks him over.
-He then throws away Gutierrez's weapons and leaves his tooth in Gutierrez's pocket.
-Burns continues to head up the mountain with Whiskey.
-Surrounded on three sides, Burns finally surmounts the crest of the Sandia Mountains and escapes into a broad stand of heavy timber, with the lawmen shooting after them.
-Burns is shot through the ankle.
-The sheriff believes him to have escaped.
+He sees the horse on a corner and raises his gun, telling Burns to show himself, but Burns is behind him and knocks him over.
+He throws away Gutierrez's weapons and leaves his tooth in Gutierrez's pocket.
+Burns surmounts the crest of the Sandia Mountains and escapes into a broad stand of heavy timber.

-Burns tries to cross Highway 66 in Tijeras Canyon during a heavy rainstorm, but Whiskey is spooked and blinded by the lights.
+He then tries to cross Highway 66 in Tijeras Canyon during a heavy rainstorm, but Whiskey is spooked and blinded by the lights.
 A truck driver strikes Burns and Whiskey and throws them to the side of the road.
-Burns is conscious and the horse is neighing in distress.
-The sheriff arrives and, when asked by the state police if Burns is the man who he has been looking for, says he cannot confidently identify him because he has never seen the man up close.
+The sheriff arrives and, when asked by the state police if Burns is the man he has been looking for, says he cannot confidently identify him because he has never seen the man up close.
 Whiskey is shot (put down), and a shocked Burns is taken away in an ambulance.